scriptrdotio/howto/data/create_schema.md

 ACL groups allow you to define read/write permissions on the fields of your document.
 You should define at least one ACL group but you can have more than one ACL group.

-Scriptr.io creates three ACL groups by defaults:
+Scriptr creates three ACL groups by defaults:
 - &lt;aclGroup name='aclgroupName'&gt; (the name is just a dummy value, you should replace it with somethings meaningful),
 - &lt;defaultAcl&gt; is the default ACL.
 You can remove this element if you wish
 - &lt;schemaAcl&gt; defines permissions on the schema itself. **You usually won't modify it**